ChauhanRohan-RC/Cube/readme.txt

 ..........
-Rubik's Cube Solver-AI ..........
+Rubik's Cube Simulation and Solver ..........
-This is a 3D generic N*N Rubik's cube simulator and solver program.
-It supports any N*N*N dimension cube, with both graphical and Command-Line controls
+This is a 3D generic NxNxN Rubik's cube simulator and solver program.
+It supports any N-dimensional cube, with both graphical and Command-Line controls

 # MOVES (Clockwise)
   U: Up